15 Office Improvement Ideas to Create a Better Work Environment

-A happy workplace is not something that happens by accident.
+A happy workplace is not something that happens by accident, or simply a function of making the right tools available—such as, dare we say, an invoice generator.
 It’s the product of both physical and intangible changes that makes a more harmonious workplace.
 Here are 15 things you can do immediately to create a better office environment:

 Not only does natural lighting look better, but there is a strong connection between natural light in the workplace and employees’ quality of sleep and energy.
 Neurology researchers at Northwestern University found that people who work in offices with windows receive 173 percent more white light (i.e. light from the sun) during work hours and sleep an extra 46 minutes every night.
 Workers were better rested and therefore in a better frame of mind.